betaflight/betaflight/docs/Board - SPRacingF3.md

 * Dedicated I2C port for connection of OLED display without needing flight battery.
 * Battery monitoring ports for voltage and current.
 * Buzzer port for audible warnings and notifications.
-* Solder pads in addition to connectors for Sonar, PPM, RSSI, Current, GPIO, LED Strip, 3.3v,
+* Solder pads in addition to connectors for HC-SR04, PPM, RSSI, Current, GPIO, LED Strip, 3.3v,
 * Developer friendly debugging port (SWD) and boot mode selection, unbrickable bootloader.
 * Symmetrical design for a super tidy wiring.
 * Wire up using using pin headers, JST-SH sockets or solder pads.
 Use either right-angled or straight pin-headers.